|

 "You were alone on Christmas Eve?"
 Cap

-gritted teeth, biting back the tears.
-"I don't need you guys looking out
+teeth, biting back the tears.
+"I don't need you guys looking out for me all

 "Okay," Cap agreed quickly.
 "Do